drvasanthi/RTL-Synthesis-Workshop/README.md

 In the above logic circuit, the optimization leads top XNOR gate

+**Verilog Code**

 <pre><code>
 module opt_check4 (input a , input b , input c , output y);
  	assign y = a?(b?(a & c ):c):(!c);
  endmodule
 </code></pre>

-The synthesis of the above design shows the XNOR gate and hence results in an optimization.
+The `synthesis` of the above design shows the XNOR gate and hence results in an optimization.

 ![opt_check4_synth](https://user-images.githubusercontent.com/67214592/183264347-d228e372-1d6d-4927-ad96-015d5a2984a2.PNG)